palantir/conjure-go/conjure/cycles/README.md

 One trivial solution would be to compile all conjure packages into a single Go package.
 However this would represent a major compile break for all conjure definitions that currently do not have conjure package cycles, which we believe are the majority of conjure definitions used by Palantir.
-We'd like to both (1) not break definitions that are do not have conjure package cycles and (2) do a reasonably minimal change to the conjure definitions that do.
+We'd like to both (1) not break definitions that do not have conjure package cycles and (2) do a reasonably minimal change to the conjure definitions that do.

 We may consider doing a major revamp of conjure-go that includes major compile breaks, but this is out of scope for the